exercism/javascript/exercises/hangman/README.md

 "the value of the counter is the sum of the number of times the button is pressed."

-Implement the basic logic behind hangman using functional reactive programming.
-You'll need to install an FRP library for this, this will be described in the language/track specific files of the exercise.
+Implement the basic logic behind hangman, optionally using functional reactive programming.
+No additional library is necessary.

 [Hangman]: https://en.wikipedia.org/wiki/Hangman_%28game%29
 [frp]: https://en.wikipedia.org/wiki/Functional_reactive_programming